niplav/site/notes.md

 Reich and World War II or in China after the Mao era—a sliding off of the attention, a complete lack of fault analysis, of [strategy](https://www.lesswrong.com/posts/PBRWb2Em5SNeWYwwB/humans-are-not-automatically-strategic).
-There's no history books even *trying* to untangle the hyperobject that was the COVID-19 pandemic, almost nobody trying to figure out where our sense-making failed to, ah, make sense, almost nobody trying to steer the ship[^acknowledge].
+There's no good history books even *trying* to untangle the hyperobject that was the COVID-19 pandemic[^believe], almost nobody trying to figure out where our sense-making failed to, ah, make sense, almost nobody trying to steer the ship[^acknowledge].

+[^believe]: Believe me!
+I've looked!

 [^acknowledge]: Exceedingly virtuous exceptions exist, I'll praise the ones I know of at the end.